Humanity-Unleashed/pretraining/benchmarking/README.md

 ## Environment Variables
 > [!Note]
-> Alternative values can be provided at runtime via the config.toml or to generate.py parameters.
+> Alternative values can be provided at runtime via the benchmark.py or benchmark() parameters.

-Contained in `.env` and read-in when `humun_benchmark.utils.checks.check_env()` is called.
+Contained in `.env` and read-in when `humun_benchmark.utils.checks.check_env()` is imported.

 | Variable Name | Description | Default Value |
 |--------------|-------------|----------------|